BOOKING PROCEDURE & IMPORTANT NOTES

 Provisional bookings may be made by telephone but must be confirmed by a completed booking form and deposit within one week.

 Upon receipt of your completed booking form and deposit we will, subject to availability, send you a confirmation/invoice with, in most cases, a reading list.
 An itinerary, practical information and travel documents (if applicable) will be sent to you three weeks before the commencement of the tour.

 All tours and courses costing up to £200 per person must be paid in full at the time of booking.
-For all other tours the following deposits are payable at the time of booking if you are booking 10 weeks or more before departure:
+For all 2019 tours the following deposits are payable at the time of booking if you are booking 10 weeks or more before departure:

 £200 per person for UK tours.

 £300 per person for all European tours.

 If you are booking less than 10 weeks before departure full payment for all tours must be made at the time of booking.

 For all tours in 2020 and onwards, deposits will be as follows:

 £350 per person for all European tours.

 £450 per person for Worldwide tours.